AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 As well as during our final project presentation, I highlighted the Agile Values focusing on eXtreme Programming: communication, Simplicity, Feedback, Courage and Respect.

-The way I embodied this is to make sure that everyday we had a session in front of the whiteboard where we remembered the collective goal and why we were going in that direction.
-Also, creating space for everyone to be heard, those stepping forward as much as those who were ok with any direction.
+The way** I embodied this is to make sure that everyday we had a session in front of the whiteboard where we remembered the collective goal** and why we were going in that direction.
+Also, **creating space for everyone to be heard**, those stepping forward as much as those who were ok with any direction.

 I also summarised our 4 cycles with different focused:
 ![Scrum-presentation-final-project](readme_images/Scrum-presentation-final-project.png)

 ---

-Feedback
+**Feedback**

 - Luca Fruzza - Student at Makers - Collaboration on Acebook